Not Business Advice ✍️

 Yes, my business is wild.
 But it has been growing consistently.

-The third reason I quit my job was because I fell out of love with engineering.
+The third reason I quit my job was that I fell out of love with engineering.

 For years I thought that I loved coding.
-As soon as I started working as a software engineer, I realized that I didn't love coding, but creating.
-Software was just my tool of choice up until then.
+However, as soon as I started working as a software engineer, I realized that I didn't love coding, but creating.
+Software was just my tool of use.

-But writing unit tests and coding internal dashboards is not what I call peak creativity.
+Writing unit tests and building internal dashboards is not what I call peak creativity.

-Actually, writing code for eight hours per day made me sick of it.
-That's the reason why many parts of CyberLeads are built with no-code tools.
+Actually, writing code for eight hours every day made me sick of it.
+That's the reason why many parts of CyberLeads are built without code.

-Also, meetings about scalability, legacy codebases, updating our clusters with the latest tech and sharding our databases for peak performance are not my thing either.
+Also, meetings about scalability, legacy codebases, updating our clusters with the latest tech and sharding our databases for peak performance were not my thing either.

-The only thing I enjoyed talking about were product related stuff.
+The only things I enjoyed talking about were product related.
 Competition.
 Positioning.
 Features we should add or remove.
 Funding.
-Lucrative markets.
+Pivots into other markets.

 Higher level stuff.
 Not tweaking and perfecting small components of larger systems.